-Well, first, Adderall isn’t a supplement, it’s a highly addictive drug prescribed to people suffering from ADHD.
-While it helps increase focus, the brain can easily become dependent on it, which can have negative consequences.
+Well, first, Adderall isn’t a supplement; it’s a highly addictive drug prescribed to people suffering from ADHD.
+While it helps increase focus, the brain can quickly become dependent on it, which can have negative consequences.

 Alpha Brain and OptiMind aren’t like that, however.
-Natural ingredients are used in these supplements and these ingredients are not “habit-forming.”
+Natural ingredients are used in these supplements and are not “habit-forming.”
 While you may like the brain-boosting effects, you won’t become dependent on them.

-The Optimind ingredients are similar to those you would find in many competing nootropics.
+The Optimind ingredients are similar to those found in many competing nootropics.
 Ingredients such as caffeine, vitamin b12, bacopa, GABA, and huperzine are all staples in the nootropic world.

 Where to Buy Optimind